nunominhoto/nunominhoto/README.md

 - 👋 Hi, I’m @nunominhoto.
 I am from Portugal, and currently living in the city of Porto.
 - 👀 I’m interested in software development, automation and web development.
-- 🌱 lectrical and Computers Enginner with a specialization in Automation and Robotics, working as a Software and tests Enginner
+- 🌱 Electrical and Computers Enginner with a specialization in Automation and Robotics, working as a Software Engineer
 - 📫 How to reach me - nuno-minhoto@hotmail.com linkedin: https://www.linkedin.com/in/nuno-minhoto-678a531a3/

 <!---